-H. Adequacy of Articulation Not applicable.

-1. Provide a brief narrative demonstrating the quality of program faculty.
+- H. Adequacy of Articulation Not applicable. - I. Adequacy of Faculty Resources - 1.
+Provide a brief narrative demonstrating the quality of program faculty.
 Include a summary list of faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, adjunct) and the course(s) each faulty member will teach in the proposed program.